Skip to main content

 I have long advocated for Australia pursuing a much more independent foreign policy which is underpinned by adherence to international law.

-Australia can and should play a role as a responsible middle power in advocating for a resolution of a range of important global challenges, most notably an end to Israel’s campaign in Gaza, Russian withdrawal from Ukraine, increased overseas development assistance, coordinated global action on climate change and an end to nuclear weapons proliferation.
+Australia can and should play a role as a responsible middle power in advocating for a resolution of a range of important global challenges, most notably an end to Israel’s campaign against Palestinians, especially in Gaza and the West Bank; Russian withdrawal from Ukraine; increased overseas development assistance; coordinated global action on climate change; and an end to nuclear weapons proliferation.

 Foreign investment

-Foreign investment needs to be much better regulated.
-Yes, Australia needs it but only on our terms and in the national interest.
-Assessment criteria must always include a national security test, and strategic assets must never be sold off or leased to foreign investors.
+Foreign investment needs much better regulation.
+Yes, Australia needs it, but only on our terms and only when it’s genuinely in the national interest.
+Assessment criteria must always include a national security test, and strategic assets including energy, transport infrastructure and broadacre prime agricultural land must never be sold or leased.

 Gambling